Polling vs Webhooks: When to Use One Over the Other

 - Uneven reliability

 Some providers retry aggressively.
-Others don't retry at all.
+Others do not retry at all.

 Native webhooks vs virtual webhooks